AHWALab/EF5Docs/source/calibrating.rst

          what():  std::bad_alloc
       Aborted.

-   It could be related to the gage basin area verification, but it could be caused by a memory overload.
-Adding more RAM memory to your computer could solve this problem.
+   It could be related to the guage basin area verification, but it is also caused by a memory overload.
+Adding more RAM to your configuration would solve this problem.

 Parameters' sensitivity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~